 Methodology: We enrolled 178 patients with unstable angina or non-ST elevation myocardial infarction (UA/NSTEMI), 52 (29.2%) had DM, 32 (19.7%) - CKD, defined when MDRD measured glomerular filtration rate (GFR) was < 60 ml/min/1.73 m2 and 28 (15.7%) had GRACE $\geq$ 140.
-Patients were randomly assigned to an early invasive strategy (coronary arteriography and percutaneous coronary intervention within 24 hours after admission) or to a selective invasive strategy (medical stabilization, with coronary arteriography required only in case of angina recurrence and/or evidence of inducible myocardial ischemia).
-Follow-up was 22.8 $\pm$ 14 months.
+The study had two arms: an early invasive strategy one (coronary arteriography and percutaneous coronary intervention within 24 hours after admission), and a selective invasive strategy arm (medical stabilization, with coronary arteriography required only in case of angina recurrence and/or evidence of inducible myocardial ischemia).
+Follow-up was 22.8 ± 14 months.

 Results: For the whole group MACE occurred less often and the event free period was longer in the early invasive strategy group compared to selective invasive one (p=0.001).
-Early invasive strategy in diabetic patients, those with CKD and with GRACE ≥ 140 was associated with a reduced MACE rate (p=0.008, 0.016 and 0.006, respectively) and longer time to MACE occurrence compared with the selective invasive strategy.
+Early invasive strategy in diabetic patients, those with CKD and with GRACE $\geq$ 140 was associated with a reduced MACE rate (p=0.008, 0.016 and 0.006, respectively) and longer time to MACE occurrence compared with the selective invasive strategy.